Traditional Christmas Series

 Bachiacca is largely credited with helping to evolve Mannerism, a late Renaissance style recognized by its exaggerated proportions and surreal elegance.
 Bachiacca was renowned for his detailed paintings of plants and animals.
 In paintings such as Madonna and Child, he included flowers with specific meanings.
 The baby Jesus is shown grasping a sprig of jasmine.
 Jasmine often represents Mary because the flower grows in May, which is known as the month of Mary.
 The other flowers in the painting – cornflower, rose, and sweetbriar – are all representative of Jesus and Mary as well.

 In 2020, the United States Postal Service featured a painting of Our Lady of Guapulo on a Forever stamp.
 The painting was completed by an unknown artist in 18th-century Cuzco, Peru.
-The figures are painted in elaborate royal garments, showing just how important the Virgin mary is to the people of Peru and Ecuador.
+The figures are painted in elaborate royal garments, showing just how important the Virgin Mary is to the people of Peru and Ecuador.

 In painting his Virgin and Child, the Master of the Scandicci Lamentation followed a number of traditions popular with such works at the time.
 Like other artists who painted religious themes, he gave the young Mary a red dress and blue mantle.
-These colors represented her high status as the mother of Christ as wel as her purity, virginity, and royalty.
+These colors represented her high status as the mother of Christ as well as her purity, virginity, and royalty.
 In the 16th century, blue paint was usually made from lapis lazuli, a stone imported from Afghanistan.
 The color was reserved for only the most important figures in paintings.

 Did no realize that there were so many religious Christmas stamps issued over the years.
 Mystic should create a collection of such as I am sure many collectors and others would like to own,